O2br/RIntegrationPack/README.md

 #### Installation

-A one-time install of R and the R script functions into your MicroStrategy environment, performed by system administrator types or anyone with permissions to install and configure software on the system.
+For users who are on MicroStrategy 10.10 or older, a one-time install of R and the R script functions into your MicroStrategy environment, performed by a system administrator or anyone with permissions to install and configure software on the system.
+For users on MicroStrategy 10.11 or newer, the R Integration Pack comes packaged with MicroStrategy products; users will still need to install R.

 #### Deployment